Stuff that Happens

 - To win Bianca, Lucentio disguises himself as a Latin teacher; Hortensio disguises himself as a music teacher.

-- Lucentio’s servant, Tranio, disguises himself as Lucentio to woo Bianca openly for his master (who is now disguised as a Latin teacher).
+- Lucentio’s servant, Tranio, disguises himself as Lucentio to woo Bianca openly for his master.

 - Petruchio arrives in Padua to find a rich wife.
 Hearing of the shrewish Kate and her generous dowry, Petruchio vows to marry her.